-Google has recently announced that they have changed their policy in regards to accessing and using their Maps API without an access key.
-Starting June 22, 2016 all new domains using the Maps API must register an account with Google and register their site for access to use the Maps API.
-So if you are receiving this error message instead of a map you must create an account with Google and setup access keys for your site.
+Google has announced that they have changed their policy in regards to accessing and using their Maps API without an access key.
+Starting June 22, 2016, all new domains using the Maps API must register an account with Google and register their site for access to use the Maps API.
+So if you are receiving this error message instead of a map, you must create an account with Google and set up access keys for your site.
 Google does provide documentation on how to get a key but they are pretty sparse, lacking on detail.
-This FAQ will provide more detailed step by step instructions.
+This FAQ will provide a more detailed step by step instructions.

 You must have a Google account or Gmail account.
 If you do not have one, you can create a Google account without a Gmail account here.

 If you have a Gmail account, then you already have a Google account.
 To login to the Google API Console you will use your Gmail login email and password.

 Click the “Get Started” button.

 Enable the “Maps”, “Routes” and “Places” options and click the “Continue” button.

 Enter project name in the box and then click the “Next” button.

 Step 3 – Create Billing Account